tapegram/blog/blog/an_opinionated_set_of_testing_patterns/README.md

 Anyway, I've gone ahead an done a quick run through of the Birthday Greeting Kata and tried to apply the above patterns.
 There is always room to grow and things that I would change, but I think this is a decent example for getting a sense of what all this looks like together.

-Please note that there might not be enough complexity in this domain to necessarily warrent all of the abstraction I have added.
-I have some difficultly providing actually complex domains (like you would have at work) in a blog post or talk just because they are complex and they either take a long time to write up or don't fit into a single talk.
+Please note that there might not be enough complexity in this domain to necessarily warrant all of the abstraction I have added.
+I have some difficulty providing actually complex domains (like you would have at work) in a blog post or talk just because they are complex and they either take a long time to write up or don't fit into a single talk.

-I intent do eventually do another blog post with a more complex domain that I have some familiarity with so I can show PR by PR what decisions are made and how the testing infrastructure helps support an evolving architecture.
+I intend to eventually do another blog post with a more complex domain that I have some familiarity with so I can show PR by PR what decisions are made and how the testing infrastructure helps support an evolving architecture.

-After committing this blog post, I will do a follow up PR and link it [here](eventually) to show what a major refactor would look like with regard to the tests.
+After committing this blog post, I will do a follow up PR and link it [here](eventually) to show what a major refactor would look like.

 Take a look!
-The example is the `birthday_kata` project in this same directory.
+The the code is [here](https://github.com/tapegram/blog/tree/main/blog/an_opinionated_set_of_testing_patterns/birthday_kata)

 ## Closing Thoughts
 In some ways, all of these ideas come just from applying the same principles we apply to our production code to our tests.
 SOLID, in particular, comes to mind.
 I would go so far as to say it is *more* important for your tests to be written and abstracted in production quality than the actual production code itself since the production code is derived and maintained through the tests.